 Using Keywords Unnaturally

-It may seem that keyword optimization has become even trickier than it used to be, but in fact it’s now easier for SEOs.
+It may seem that keyword optimization has become even trickier than it used to be.
+But in fact it’s now easier for SEO.
 The key is keeping your content natural-sounding and grammatically correct, instead of obsessing with the forms and quantity of keyphrases.
 As long as your copy is keyword-rich, but it doesn’t show, it will be rewarded with better rankings – and more readers.

 Do you still use any of these keyword optimization methods?
 Have you seen any changes in your rankings within the last few months?
 Feel free to reply in the comments below.